 GSSAPI is an authentication interface supported by Microsoft Windows, MacOS, Linux, BSD and many other operating systems and software packages.
 This interface is enabled for the following services on our systems:

 If you use an NIH-operated Windows workstation, your system is already configured to make use of GSSAPI-enabled clients.
-If you use MacOS or Linux, please refer to our simple Kerberos/GSSAPI Workstation Configuration Guide for instructions on getting your workstation to use the NIH.GOV domain.
+MacOS and Linux systems may or may not be configured to use Kerberos.

 Following is a (non-exhaustive) list of clients that can be used to gain GSSAPI/Kerberos (passwordless) access to various Helix services (including Biowulf).